 Tory Williams, Research Assistant Professor, supports the design, analysis, and interpretation of pedagogical research projects at UMBC through the Faculty Development Center.
 Beyond her involvement in the scholarship of teaching and learning, she has a lead role in the data compilation, analysis, interpretation, and results dissemination for the UMBC NSF IUSE grant.
 Tory holds a Ph.D. in Biology from UMBC and a B.S. in Molecular & Cellular Biology from Johns Hopkins University.
 Prior to joining the FDC, she studied molecular physiology as a postdoctoral fellow at NIH, served as a Visiting Assistant Professor of Biology at UMBC, and supported the NSF-funded INSPIRES educational research project as a Research Assistant Professor.
 Recent involvement in the INSPIRES project fostered Tory’s expertise in pedagogical strategies aligning to STEM educational reform, integrating engineering principles and practices with science content, and the handling of educational data with quantitative statistics.
 Another special interest of Tory’s is to advocate that equity has a central role in making pedagogical shifts at UMBC and in the greater community.

 Sarah Swatski, M.S.

 Sarah Swatski, Programming and Operations Administrator in the Faculty Development Center, manages FDC programming, services, communication, financial processes, and assessment of the Center’s work, serving as the first point of contact for inquiries.
 She takes a leading role in planning, organizing and supporting over 45 yearly programs, new faculty orientations, the Provost’s Teaching and Learning Symposium, Certificate programs, Faculty Learning Communities, and Teaching Circles.
-Acting as the FDC webmaster, she creates new web and email content to market FDC services and respond to changing faculty needs.
-She provides essential data analysis for the assessment of FDC programming and services and contributes to research by analyzing data and collaborating on presentations and publications on the FDC’s work.
+As the FDC webmaster, she creates new web and email content to market FDC services and respond to changing faculty needs.
+She leads the assessment of FDC programming and services and contributes to research by analyzing data and collaborating on presentations and publications on the FDC’s work.
 Sarah serves on several university-wide committees and co-facilitated a year-long professional development opportunity for faculty and staff.
 Sarah holds a Master’s degree in Applied Mathematics and a Bachelor’s degree in Mathematics, both from UMBC.
 She transferred to UMBC after completing an Associate’s degree in Mathematics from Harford Community College, where she also worked in the College Life Office.
-Throughout her student career, she was an active leader in many student organizations and honor societies.